'Shame on you:' maid protest greets Strauss-Kahn

 The 62-year-old, who denies all seven counts, including attempted rape, in what prosecutors say was a brutal assault on a 32-year-old immigrant from west Africa, ignored the chants and booing.

-The women dressed as maids, who came in on a specially organized bus, wore black and white costumes and chanted "Shame on you!
+The women dressed as maids, who came in on a specially organized bus, wore black and white outfits and chanted "Shame on you!
 Shame on you!" non-stop, their voices rising above the scrum of journalists and court officials.

 Strauss-Kahn entered his formal plea before Judge Michael Obus in the Manhattan court, setting the stage for a lengthy trial process.